 "Once upon a midnight Poe"

-Underneath my midnight mask, I remove, the makeup at last,
+Underneath the midnight mask, I remove the makeup at last,

 The moon is anvil to my mood, mooring along the vacant vast

 I lay the Gin and Tonic by my bedside, asking for more,